Free Standard Delivery with €75spend†

 Michael van Gerwen has won the European Championship a joint-record four times

 Here is a list of European Championship darts winners since its inaugural staging in 2008.
 Phil Taylor dominated the competition during its early years, winning the first four editions, whilst Michael van Gerwen reeled off four titles on the bounce from 2014 to 2017.
-Peter Wright became a two-time winner with his success in 2023.
+Ritchie Edhouse joined the roll of honour following his success in 2024.

 European Championship roll of honour